 The Evolution of Ireland

-is a four-part book by Stephen Daly
+is a multimedia project centred on a forthcoming book by Stephen Daly

 It aims to chart the evolution of Ireland's land, life, and people from their origins in the deep past right up to the present day, as well as exploring what Ireland might be like in the near and distant future.